Southern strategy: Scholarly debates

 Gareth Davies argues that "[t]he scholarship of those who emphasize the southern strategizing Nixon is not so much wrong—it captures one side of the man—as it is unsophisticated and incomplete.
 Nixon and his enemies needed one another in order to get the job done".
 Lawrence McAndrews makes a similar argument, saying Nixon pursued a mixed strategy:

 Historian Joan Hoff noted that in interviews with historians years later, Nixon denied that he ever practiced a Southern strategy.
-Harry Dent, one of Nixon's senior advisers on Southern politics, told Nixon privately in 1969 that the administration "has no Southern Strategy, but rather a national strategy which, for the first time in modern times, includes the South".
+Harry S. Dent Sr., one of Nixon's senior advisers on Southern politics, told Nixon privately in 1969 that the administration "has no Southern Strategy, but rather a national strategy which, for the first time in modern times, includes the South".

+In 2018, a paper in the American Economic Review said that "no clear consensus has emerged as to why the Democrats "lost" white Southerners, despite 50 years of scholarship".
+It also described the emergence of a "younger, qualitative scholarship" that had increasingly emphasized economic and demographic factors rather than Civil Rights as explaining why Democrats lost the South, although its own research found that "defection among racially conservative whites just after Democrats introduce sweeping Civil Rights legislation explains virtually all of the party's losses in the region" from 1958 to 1980 and could find "essentially no role for either income growth in the region or (non-race related) policy preferences in explaining why Democrats "lost" the South."
+It described the lack of "clear consensus" as unsurprising, noting significant data limitations on the topic.